List of power metal bands

 This is a list of power metal bands including notable bands that have at some point in their careers played power metal or heavily contributed to the genre's development.
 Power metal is a subgenre of heavy metal music combining characteristics of traditional metal with speed metal, often within symphonic context.
 Generally, power metal is characterized by a more uplifting sound, in contrast to the heaviness and dissonance prevalent in styles such as doom metal and death metal.
 Power metal bands usually have anthem-like songs with fantasy-based subject matter and strong choruses, thus creating a theatrical, dramatic and emotionally "powerful" sound.

 Power metal has two distinct early styles, which developed in parallel.
-US Power Metal was developed in the mid/late 80s, pioneered by bands such as Omen characterized by harsh thrashy sound and a focus on speed and soaring operatic vocals.
+US Power Metal was developed in the mid/late 80s, pioneered by bands such as Omen and characterized by harsh thrashy sound and a focus on speed and soaring operatic vocals.
 It was directly influenced by speed metal and NWOBHM, and had a drop in popularity in the 90s.
-European Power Metal was developed in the late 80s by key bands such as Helloween, and was more melodic, employing keyboards, synths and anthem-like songs.
+A more widespread and popular style, European Power Metal, was developed in the late 80s by key bands such as Helloween, and was more melodic, employing keyboards, synths and anthem-like songs.